kgryte/pranav-qs-blog/README.md

 ### Motivation

 Fortran has long been a foundational programming language for scientific computing, while JavaScript dominates the web ecosystem.
-I’ve observed various organizations attempting to compile Fortran codebases into WebAssembly (WASM) for browser execution.
+I’ve observed various organizations attempting to compile Fortran codebases into WebAssembly (Wasm) for browser execution.
 This is where I believe stdlib is simplifying the process by offering APIs that enable execution directly via Node.js in a web environment.
-Leveraging the JavaScript standard library for direct execution on the web offers significant performance advantages, primarily by eliminating the need for implicit data transfers between WebAssembly (WASM) and JavaScript.
+Leveraging the JavaScript standard library for direct execution on the web offers significant performance advantages, primarily by eliminating the need for implicit data transfers between WebAssembly (Wasm) and JavaScript.
 This approach also reduces the number of floating-point operations (FLOPs), and by keeping computations within JavaScript, higher performance is ensured.
-Additionally, these routines are beneficial for various IoT applications that lack WASM support, making JavaScript an optimal choice in such contexts.
+Additionally, these routines are beneficial for various IoT applications that lack Wasm support, making JavaScript an optimal choice in such contexts.
 This approach intrigues me, which is why I chose to explore it further.

 <!-- More reasons of why this projecT:
 1. Innvoation aspect: currently BLIS only supports BLAS
-2. There can be performance advantages incomparision to copying data to WASM and back to JS.
+2. There can be performance advantages incomparision to copying data to Wasm and back to JS.
 If always can be in js, always better performance, as it is more native.
-3. IoT and all where WASM support is not there, this can be a good alternative.
+3. IoT and all where Wasm support is not there, this can be a good alternative.
 4.  -->

 ## Walkthrough